phaserjs/phaser/README.md

 <div align="center"><img src="http://phaser.io/content/interphase/1/images/editorial/pages.jpg"></div>

-[Interphase](http://phaser.io/interphase) is a new book for Phaser developers of all skill levels.
+[Interphase](http://phaser.io/interphase) is a programming book for Phaser developers of all skill levels.

 With 400 pages of content you'll find detailed articles, game development "Making Of" guides and tutorials.
 All were written using the latest version of Phaser, so you won't be learning any out-dated tricks here.